hm21/pro_image_editor/README.md

            callbacks: ProImageEditorCallbacks(
              onImageEditingComplete: (Uint8List bytes) async {
                /*
-               `Your code to handle the edited image.
+                 Your code to handle the edited image.
 Upload it to your server as an example.
-                 You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
+                 You can choose to use await, so that the loading-dialog remains visible until your code is ready, or no async, so that the loading-dialog closes immediately.
+                 The returned image format is `png`.
                 */
                Navigator.pop(context);
              },
           ),